Synthetixio/SIPs/content/sccp/sccp-242.md

 ## Simple Summary

-Increase the standard atomic exchange fee that does not go throught direct integration, on sETH and sBTC to `40 bp` and `35 bp` respectively.
+Increase the standard atomic exchange fee that does not go throught direct integration, on sETH and sBTC to `40 bp` and `35 bp` respectively, from `10 bp` on both.

 ## Abstract